Shaurya2295/MistypeMania/README.md

-# 🎮 MistypeMania - Word Misspelling Challenge
+# 🎮 MistypeMania - Word Misspelling Challenge!

 A unique and challenging word game where players must intentionally misspell words using all the correct letters!
 Test your creativity and quick thinking with randomized virtual keyboards and time pressure.